Longcando/longcando/README.md

 ### Current Projects

-#### Nonlinear factor models for matrix-valued macroeconomic time series
+#### A Nonlinear Factor Model for Reduced-Rank Matrix Time Series

+**Authors:** Longcan Li, Tomasz Woźniak, and Dan Zhu
 **Status:** PhD research in progress
 **Fields:** Bayesian econometrics, macroeconometrics, matrix-valued time series, forecasting

-**Summary:** I am developing nonlinear factor models for matrix-valued macroeconomic time series, with applications to multinational forecasting and scenario analysis.
+This project develops a nonlinear factor modelling framework for reduced-rank matrix-valued time series.
+The work is motivated by macroeconomic datasets with rich cross-country and cross-variable structure, where preserving the matrix form can improve interpretation and forecasting performance.
+I am particularly interested in applications to multinational forecasting and scenario analysis.

 ### Non-econometric Research